 “We found several sites with heavy metals and organic pollutants.
 The bridge-polluted river sediments were found in Kharkiv and Zaporizhia, especially cadmium and zinc.
 It is necessary to continue with the analysis of the environment and protect the population,” Marek Šír, an expert from the University of Chemistry and Technology in Prague, summarizes the results.

 “Although the industrial plants are visible, the pollution is not.
 Our objective was to check to what extent the polluted air affects the environment, and thus, the health of the inhabitants.
 Levels of contamination may not seem to be that at first sight.
 However, the samples were not collected in factories, but in residential areas.
 Since the industry has polluted sand in playgrounds, we have a serious issue,” says Maksym Soroka, expert on environmental protection and co-author of the study.

 Ukraine suffers from northern air pollution, causing tens of thousands of deaths every year (5), while it is the most energy-intensive country in the world and the sixth largest producer of CO2 per capita.
 (6).
-Experts urge to identify potential sources of pollution and carry out on-going research that would detect the spread of contamination from the heavy industry.
+Experts continue to identify potential sources of pollution and carry out on-going research that would detect the spread of contamination from the heavy industry.
 Broader sampling should be organized to get a more complex picture on possible food contamination.

 An international team has collected 88 samples of river sediments, sand from playgrounds, and free-range poultry eggs.
 The samples were analyzed in certified laboratories of the University of Chemistry and Technology, Prague.
 The Czech city of Ostrava has also recently hosted the international conference on industrial air pollution, which discussed the situation in Ukraine (7, 8).

 Contacts for media: